AlgebraicJulia/GATlab.jl/docs/src/concepts/overview.md

 This is not ideal, but the larger problem is that this made it difficult to have models of a GAT that were parameterized by other models, because there was no way of referring to a particular model.
 So constructions like slice categories, dual categories, or cospan categories were not easy to do.

-In Gatlab, we instead do models of GATs in a more "Standard ML" style.
+In GATlab, we instead do models of GATs in a more "Standard ML" style.
 That is, each model is a *value* that can be passed around dynamically.
 Then the implementations of the GAT term constructors are attached via multiple dispatch to that value.
 In simple cases, that value might be the unique instance of a zero-field struct, but more generally there could be more data inside the value, as is the case for slice categories.
 If the struct has fields, then we can think of it like a "functor" in ML parlance (which has little to do with the standard categorical use of the word functor); i.e. it is a parameterized model of the theory.

 Sometimes we refer to this by "categories as contexts", because the category (i.e., the model of the theory of categories) serves as a context for disambiguating which method to use, and this is a pun off of the famous category theory book "Categories in Context" by Emily Riehl.